 1. This article contains broad generalizations, and is intended to get some new conversations started.
 There exists much anecdotal evidence contrary to many of the points below.
 I’ve also attempted to use “we” below frequently, as I have fallen into many of these same pitfalls as anyone else!
 Many of the ideas and suggestions below are not new, and are definitely not my own.
 I’m hoping this leads to more long-form pieces on many of these topics.

-2. I am currently an advisor at The Sunlight Foundation, previously was Lead Developer at The OpenGov Foundation working on Madison, and for years have been a core contributor to The State Decoded.
+2. At the time of writing, I was an advisor at The Sunlight Foundation, previously was Lead Developer at The OpenGov Foundation working on Madison, and for years have been a core contributor to The State Decoded.
 My opinions are my own, as are my biases from this experience.

 The world of civic tech has changed radically in the last few years.
 Many of the old bastions of transparency and civic innovation have started to crumble, shrinking dramatically in both size and scope.
 It’s clear that the future of civic tech will appear radically different — moving out from under the umbrellas of sprawling nonprofit organizations and back into smaller, focused efforts.
 Below, I discuss what we’re currently seeing today, and what will need to be done in the future for us to continue our work effectively.

 For my purposes here, “civic tech” (as well as “us” or “we”) broadly includes the many organizations working on transparency, open data, and/or services that impact government, in the intersection between policy and technology development.
 Many of these are nonprofits, as we discuss below, but there are for-profits that are being impacted by the changes discussed here.
 This term also includes the many independent projects, people, and groups working on these problems to improve government.
 Groups within government working on these efforts could be included, but they have largely been sheltered from the effects I’m talking about below.
 I’m also largely talking about the United States, though many of these topics apply to international groups.